mkoniari/LawDiv/README.md

 ## Query assessments and ground-truth.

 For each topic/query we kept the top-n results.
 An LDA topic model, using an open source implementation ([mallet](http://mallet.cs.umass.edu/)) was trained on the  top-n results for each query.
-From the resulting topic distributions for each document, with an acceptance threshold of 15%, we consider relevance judgments for each query/ document and subtopic.
+From the resulting topic distributions for each document, with an acceptance threshold of 20%, we consider relevance judgments for each query/ document and subtopic.
 In other words, we consider the topics created from LDA as aspects of each query, and based on the topic/ document distribution we can infer whether a document is relevant for an aspect.
-In total, we acquired 1,650 subtopics for all the 330 queries.
 Our ground-truth data can be found:
 * [Qrel format](https://github.com/mkoniari/LegalDiv/blob/master/qrels.txt)
 * [Compact format](https://github.com/mkoniari/LegalDiv/blob/master/aspects.txt)